rithhaikal/CareSignal/README.md

 ## ⚠️ Disclaimer & Limitations

 - **Not a medical diagnosis tool.** This application is for informational purposes only and does not replace professional medical advice.
 Always consult a qualified healthcare provider for medical concerns.
-- Uses predefined logic for severity classification, while AI responses provide supplementary guidance.
+- AI acts as the primary triage engine for severity classification, with local predefined logic serving as a robust safety fallback if the AI is unavailable.
 - AI assisted tools (ChatGPT & Gemini) were used during development for UI iteration and prompt design, but core logic was built manually.